Nissan Violet: Taiwan

 The A10 Violet was locally assembled in Taiwan by Yue Loong until at least 1985.
 It was sold as the YLN 709, 711, and 712, depending on which facelift version.
-In later years (as the 712) it was only available with hatchback bodywork and a 1.4-liter engine.
+In later years (as the 712) it was only available with hatchback bodywork and a 1.4-litre engine.

 Thailand

 In Thailand it was marketed as the Datsun Stanza (with additional Nissan badges during the transition period) by local assembler Siam Motors.
-It was only available with SU-carburetted 1.6-liter engines, producing 100 PS SAE in the four-door sedan and 105 PS in the sportier liftback coupé version.
+It was only available with SU-carburetted 1.6-litre engines, producing 100 PS SAE in the four-door sedan and 105 PS in the sportier liftback coupé version.

 Mexico

 The A10-series Violet was commercialized in the Mexican car market from 1978 to early 1984.
 Introduced as a 1979 model, it superseded the previous 710-series as the second generation "Datsun 160J".
 At first, the Mexican A10 Violet range only included the 4-door saloon and the Wagon, being (as previously) respectively marketed as "Datsun Sedan" and "Datsun Guayin" (badged Violet Van in Japan), continuing the former promotion strategy of the Nissan Mexico lineup.
 For the first time here, the 2-door saloon version was added to the range.

 From 1979 to 1981, the Mexican-produced A10 units had pretty much the same design of the Japanese-spec A10 Violets produced between the 1977-1979 lapse.
 The front grille of the 4-door and wagon featured the same doubled-circle headlight set (i.e. two pair of circular lamps), while the 2-door saloon sported a distinctive front grille, with only a set of single circular right and left lamps.

 For 1982, the Mexican A10 cars sported the same facelift works made on the 1979-1981 Japanese-produced Violets, going on a bit with the North American-spec A10 units (marketed in the USA as Datsun 510, hinting then the well-gained reputation of the former 510-series Bluebird model of the late 60s-early 70s).
 This slight facelift focused majorly on the updated front grille, featuring a singled or doubled set of new squared or rectangular-shaped headlights.
-From here, the commercialization of the Mexican A10 lineup changed to Datsun 180J, referring the more powerful 1.8-liter carbureted engine swap.
+From here, the commercialization of the Mexican A10 lineup changed to Datsun 180J, referring the more powerful 1.8-litre carbureted engine swap.

 Also in 1982, the 5-door liftback/hatchback version of the A10 Violet certainly was launched toward the Mexican market, as Datsun Samurai.
 It intended to be a sleek, sporty while -by then- modern style saloon in the Nissan Mexico lineup.

 In 1984, in a context of the Nissan's brand global name unification, the Datsun brand name was phased out off the world's market, in favor of the single Nissan brand name.
 Thus, the Mexican A10 Violet production was phased out by Nissan Mexico, switching its manufacture to the domestic market production of the B11 Sunny/Sentra range by then, launched as the all-new Nissan Tsuru (1st. gen / B11).